googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 #### `gftools gen-push-lists` script

-A script from gftool is used to generate the push lists text files.
+A script from gftools is used to generate the push lists text files.
 Make sure your main branch is in sync and run `gftools gen-push-lists path/to/fonts/repo`.

-The script reads the Traffic Jam board to collect informations:
+The script reads the Traffic Jam board to collect information:

 - The PR labels allow to sort it by type of project.
 - The PR URL is used to know what change was introduced and when.